dagilleland/StudentMarks/About/Analysis.DDD.md

 This flexibility in granular tracking of marks and setup of weighted evaluations is a desired aspect in the new system.

+Here is how an Instructor would use the system:

+> At the start of a term, I need to set up my marking sheet for the courses I teach.
+The first thing I do is set up the evaluation criteria for a given course.
+If I already have existing evaluation components set up from a previous course, I'll just use those for my current course offering.
+I may also need to adjust those components for my current course offering.
+Generally, those adjustments are made at the start of the course, before I begin entering marks, but sometimes they are made part way through the semester (such as when we find we won't have time to fit in a particular assessment or exercise).
+I will never discard an evaluation component if I have already entered student marks in it, but I might adjust the component's overall weight to make up for other dropped components.
+At the end, however, the weights of all my components should be adding up to 100% before I can record my final marks for my students.
+> I also have to add students to the course offering, so that I can assign marks to them.
+Usually, I do the initial adding of students in bulk.
+Later I may need to add another student or remove a student from my class list.
+If a student has been transferred to another section, then their marks are also transferred.
+Sometimes I need to correct information about a student (I may have entered their name or student number incorrectly).
+Students are distinguished by their school ID, which is unique.
+Occassionally, I will have students in a course that I've had in previous courses (their name and school id should match).
+> When all this is set up, I then enter student marks (individually or in bulk).
+Sometimes I will need to change a mark, as a correction to a previous entry.
+Other times I may need to delete a mark, because it was incorrectly entered and there is no mark for the student yet.
+> Sometimes I want to allow bonus marks for evaluation components, and even allow them to produce a weighted mark that is over 100% (even though the final total for a student can never be more than 100%).
+Other times, I want to override an earned mark with an assigned mark, perhaps because of exceptional cirumstances (their quiz was missing a page, or their lab had exceptional work).
+And yet other times I need to adjust the mark or assign a mark because of academic dishonesty.
+> Finally, when all the individual marks have been entered, I need to have the final marks entered for the students.
+Usually it's rounded up to the nearest whole percent.
+Sometimes I will want to override the calculated final mark to give an assigned mark (bumping someone up for a pass, for example).
+After all my marks are finished, I need to lock in the final student marks so that they cannot be changed later except as individual mark corrections (which must always be accompanied with a reason for the correction).

+Students could also use the system:

+> As a student, I want to see what my marks are, and how much I need to earn to pass or get a specific mark.
+I want to see what items still don't have marks, and how much I will need on them to pass.

 ----

 ## Technical Guidance